CV tips

 8. Be honest

-Do not list experience or skills you do not have.
+Do not list experience or skills you do not possess.
 Recruiters and employers value honesty and authenticity.

 9. Submit your CV in Word or PDF

 Prepare your CV in a Word or PDF file.
-Provide both a Dutch version and, if relevant, an English version.
+Ensure you have both a Dutch version and, if relevant, an English version.
 This makes it easier for international clients to read your CV.

 10. Ask for feedback